 - View a full list of LG&E's residential and commercial programs and tools to make your home more energy efficient.

 - Louisville Metro Government's Weatherization Assistance Program provides financial assistance to low-income residents of Metro Louisville to make energy conservation improvements to their homes.
 Households assisted can either own or rent the dwelling, although renters must have the approval and cooperation of the property owner.
 To inquire about the Weatherization Assistance Program, please call 574-5850.

 - Volunteer with, or sign up to receive free weatherization services from Project Warm, a local nonprofit group that helps low-income homeowners prepare for winter weather.

-Learn more about the EPAD program, a way to finance energy efficiency projects for nonprofits, commercial entities, and multifamily housing with five units or more.
+- The Energy Project Assessmnet District (EPAD) Program is a unique financing mechanism that allows property owners to repay private loans for energy efficiency projects for nonprofits, commercial entities, and multifamily housing with five units or more.

 - The Louisville Energy Alliance challenges building owners and operators in Jefferson County and the surrounding areas to realize the benefits of energy efficiency by participating in the annual Kilowatt Crackdown.
 To participate, all building owners need to do is benchmark their facility’s energy use with Portfolio Manager (for buildings) or Energy Tracking Tool (for industrial plants) and make improvements over the contest period.
 Top honors will go to the most efficient buildings and the buildings making the greatest energy improvements, but all buildings will be recognized for participating and striving to improve their environment impact.